 Hunger and Homelessness

 According to Canada Mortgage and Housing Company, affordable housing should account for no more than 30% of total household income.
-The situation is dire for 85% of emergency food program users who spend over 30% of their income on rent.
-Almost half spend between 50% and 99% of their income on rent.
+The situation is dire for 86% of emergency food program users who spend more than 30% of their income on rent.
+Over half spend between 50% and 99% of their income on rent.

 |% Of Income Spent on Rent||% of Households||Top 3 Income Sources||% of Households|